backdrop-contrib/samlauth/README.md

   (Enabling this is discouraged in favor of prepopulating authmap entries.)
 * "Login / Logout" (Hopefully all options speak for themselves.)

+And re-enable "Strict validation" and "Caching / validity" options in admin/config/people/saml/saml.

 CONSIDERATIONS REGARDING YOUR DRUPAL USERS
 ------------------------------------------

+### User linking is a potential security risk

 When users log in for the first time through the SAML IdP, they can, in order of decreasing preference: